junorouse/ctf/2019/defcon/lcars/readme.md

-- i will post full-writeup of lcars series asap.
+- i will post full-writeup for lcars series asap.